redhat-developer-tooling/developer-platform-install/README.md

 Deliverables
 ------------
 Build output is two installers.
-Both are self extracting executable files made with 7-zip file archiver with a high compression ratio (more details on <https://www.7zip.org>).
 The main difference between them is a file size.
 One installer is lightweight and download everything during installation.
 Second one bundles most of binary dependencies and downloads during installation only binaries that cannot be included.
+Both are self extracting executable files made with 7-zip file archiver with a high compression ratio (7-Zip is licensed under the GNU LGPL license, more details on <https://www.7zip.org>).

 Architecture
 ------------